 To apply shaving cream, squeeze the cream onto the back of your weak hand or onto the edge of the sink.
 Then apply the cream with your strong hand.

 To trim a mustache, use a single-edge razor.
 For safety, sit while doing this task.

 To shave your legs, use an electric shaver.
 If you lie on a bed, you may be able to reach your lower legs more easily.

-If your hand is clenched as a result of a stroke, keep your fingernails short and smooth.
+If your hand is clenched (in a claw-like manner) as a result of a stroke, keep your fingernails short and smooth.

 - Special nail clippers designed to be used with only one hand are available.
 Also, depending on the strength in your affected hand, you might want to try foot-operated clippers.

 - To file fingernails, tape a nail file to a table and run your fingers over it.